funcool/promesa/doc/user-guide.md

 node out/tests.js
 ```

-You will need to have nodejs installed on your system.
+You will need to have Node.js installed on your system.

 ### License